Netflix: Awards

 In February 2022, The Power of the Dog, a gritty western distributed by Netflix and directed by Jane Campion, received 12 nominations, including Best Picture, for the 94th annual Academy Awards.
 Films distributed by the streamer received a total of 72 nominations.
 Campion became the third female to receive the Best Director award, winning her second Oscar for The Power of the Dog.
 At the 50th International Emmy Awards, Netflix original Sex Education won Best Comedy Series.
 Later that year, Netflix received 26 Emmy Awards including six for Squid Game.
 The Squid Game wins for Outstanding Lead Actor in a Drama Series and Outstanding Directing for a Drama Series were the first-ever for a non-English language series in those categories.

 In March 2023, Netflix won six Academy Awards including four for All Quiet on the Western Front which was the most awarded Netflix film in its history.
 Guillermo del Toro's Pinocchio was the first streaming film to win Best Animated Feature and The Elephant Whisperers was the first Indian-produced film to receive Best Documentary Short Film.
 Netflix received 103 Emmy nominations including 13 each for the limited series Beef and Dahmer – Monster: The Jeffrey Dahmer Story.

 In July 2024, Netflix received 107 Emmy nominations, which was the most of any network.

 In January 2025, Netflix received 18 Academy Award nominations across six titles—the most of any studio.
 Thirteen of those nominations belonged to the musical crime drama Emilia Pérez, making it the most nominated film of the year and the most nominated non-English language film in Academy history.
 Emilia Pérez ultimately won an award for Best Original Song for "El Mal" and Zoe Saldaña was awarded Best Supporting Actress.
 Other Netflix films recognized with nominations were The Only Girl in the Orchestra, which took home the award for Best Documentary Short, Pablo Larraín's Maria, Tyler Perry's The Six Triple Eight, animated feature Wallace & Gromit: Vengeance Most Fowl, and live-action short film Anuja.

 In July 2025, Netflix received 120 Emmy nominations, including 13 nods for Adolescence, 11 for Monsters: The Lyle and Erik Menendez Story and 10 for Black Mirror.
 It won 30, including eight for Outstanding Limited or Anthology Series winner Adolescence.
 The show's star, Owen Cooper, was the youngest Emmy winner ever in any male acting category at 15 years old.

+In January 2026, Netflix received 17 Academy Award nominations across six titles.
+These included Guillermo del Toro's Frankenstein with nine nominations (Best Picture, Best Supporting Actor, Best Original Score, Best Cinematography, Best Makeup and Hairstyling, Best Costume Design, Best Adapted Screenplay, Best Production Design, Best Sound), Clint Bentley's Train Dreams with four nominations (Best Picture, Best Adapted Screenplay, Best Cinematography, Best Original Song), The Perfect Neighbor for Best Documentary, KPop Demon Hunters for Best Animated Feature, as well as two short films: The Singers and All the Empty Rooms, nominated for Live Action Short Film and Documentary Short Film, respectively.